kgao9/Hearthpwn_scraping/README.md

 Hope I don't cause an accidental DDOS attack

-The purpose of this project is to get all the deck names from the past days with their links and just store that in a file...
+The purpose of this project is to get all the deck names from the past day with their links and just store that in a file...

 Then, because I'm lazy, add a crontab job to run every day at 9AM so then I don't have to check hearthpwn every day - just add a cat <filename> to my .bashrc and it will print